0xd1rac/dl-zoo/ebm/README.md

-# Beginner Projects
-- [ ] Binary Classifications with EBMs<br />
-      - Train an EBM as a binary classifier on MNIST.<br />
-      - Compare it with logistic regression or neural networks. <br />
-      - Experiment with different energy functions. <br />
-- [ ] Denoising with EBMs<br />
-      - Train an EBM for image denoising.<br />
-      - Add noise to MNIST/CIFAR-10 images and train the model to reconstruct the clean image. <br/>
-      - Compare with traditional denoising autoencoders.<br/>
-- [ ] Unsupervised Representation Learning <br/>
-      - Train an EBM to learn feature representations for clustering. <br/>
-      - Use CIFAR-10 and analyze the learned feature space. <br/>
-      - Compare with PCA and contrastive learning (SimCLR).<br/>
-- [ ] Simple Image Generation with EBMs <br/>
-      - Train an EBM as a generative model on MNIST. <br/>
-      - Sample new digits using Langevin sampling. <br/>
-      - Compare sample quality with GANs and VAEs. <br/>
-- [ ] EBM for Anomaly Detection <br/>
-      - Train an EBM on normal samples (e.g., normal digits from MNIST).<br/>
-      - Use the model’s energy function to detect anomalies (e.g., out-of-distribution images).<br/>
-      - Compare with autoencoder-based anomaly detection.<br/>

-# Intermediate Projects
-- [ ] Contrastive Divergence Training on CIFAR-10     <br/>
-      - Implement Contrastive Divergence (CD-k) to train an EBM on CIFAR-10. <br/>
-      - Use Gibbs sampling to refine the generated images.      <br/>
-      - Compare CD-1 vs. CD-10 for training stability. <br/>
-- [ ] EBMs for Image Inpainting <br/>
-      - Train an EBM for image inpainting. <br/>
-      - Mask out parts of CIFAR-10 images and use Langevin dynamics to complete them. <br/>
-      - Compare with GAN-based inpainting methods. <br/>
-- [ ] EBM for Multi-Modal Data Modeling <br/>
-      - Train an EBM on paired datasets (e.g., text-image pairs). <br/>
-      - Learn a shared energy function for joint modeling of text and images. <br/>
-      - Compare with contrastive learning (e.g., CLIP). <br/>

-# Advanced Projects
-- [ ] 3D Shape Generation with EBMs <br/>
-      - Train an EBM to generate 3D voxel representations of objects. <br/>
-      - Use ShapeNet or ModelNet datasets. <br/>
-      - Sample 3D objects using MCMC. <br/>

-- [ ] EBM for Video Prediction <br/>
-      - Train an EBM to model the energy of video frames. <br/>
-      - Generate future frames by minimizing energy differences. <br/>
-      - Compare with RNN and transformer-based video prediction. <br/>
+# EBM
+## Beginner Projects
+- [ ] **Binary Classification with EBMs**
+  - Train an EBM as a binary classifier on MNIST.
+  - Compare it with logistic regression or neural networks.
+  - Experiment with different energy functions.

+- [ ] **Denoising with EBMs**
+  - Train an EBM for image denoising.
+  - Add noise to MNIST/CIFAR-10 images and train the model to reconstruct the clean image.
+  - Compare with traditional denoising autoencoders.

+- [ ] **Unsupervised Representation Learning**
+  - Train an EBM to learn feature representations for clustering.
+  - Use CIFAR-10 and analyze the learned feature space.
+  - Compare with PCA and contrastive learning (SimCLR).

+- [ ] **Simple Image Generation with EBMs**
+  - Train an EBM as a generative model on MNIST.
+  - Sample new digits using Langevin sampling.
+  - Compare sample quality with GANs and VAEs.

+- [ ] **EBM for Anomaly Detection**
+  - Train an EBM on normal samples (e.g., normal digits from MNIST).
+  - Use the model’s energy function to detect anomalies (e.g., out-of-distribution images).
+  - Compare with autoencoder-based anomaly detection.

+## Intermediate Projects
+- [ ] **Contrastive Divergence Training on CIFAR-10**
+  - Implement Contrastive Divergence (CD-k) to train an EBM on CIFAR-10.
+  - Use Gibbs sampling to refine the generated images.
+  - Compare CD-1 vs. CD-10 for training stability.

+- [ ] **EBMs for Image Inpainting**
+  - Train an EBM for image inpainting.
+  - Mask out parts of CIFAR-10 images and use Langevin dynamics to complete them.
+  - Compare with GAN-based inpainting methods.

+- [ ] **EBM for Multi-Modal Data Modeling**
+  - Train an EBM on paired datasets (e.g., text-image pairs).
+  - Learn a shared energy function for joint modeling of text and images.
+  - Compare with contrastive learning (e.g., CLIP).

+## Advanced Projects
+- [ ] **3D Shape Generation with EBMs**
+  - Train an EBM to generate 3D voxel representations of objects.
+  - Use ShapeNet or ModelNet datasets.
+  - Sample 3D objects using MCMC.